-make so much difference to these peo-ple, for they generally wear head dresses that cover up their hair, any-For other shades of hair than black however, the dealer knows he must nok elsewhere.
-The fair-haired daughof Germany, Sweden, Norway, herlands and the north of Franci-iish the lighter shades and the purwhite that is so valuable to the deal rs.
-Some of the pure white hair also omes from Georgia, that country of cautiful women, south of Afghanistan, a Central Asia, All the hair that comes n the Orient, India, Japan an na comes from the heads of men women in those countries will t with anything else they have, at bidding of their avaricious lords, they knowfull well that their greatbarm lies in their well-cared-for black tresses, and even the most et want will not induce them to their hair.
-Chinese hair come self their hair.
-Chinese hair comes from the combings of John Chanaman'a queue.
-Dealers pay for it at about the same rate they would pay for ho-bristles, somthing like 60 cents a pound.
+or providing to meet the ordinary de mand that is constantly growing great er and more difficult to satisfy.
+And these dealers know just where to go for their goods.
+When they want a whole lot of coarse black hair, long and straight, they go to the Latin countries Italy, Austria-Hungary, Spain and France, or into the peasant sections of heads of their young girls, for a surn so small that in America no one would discuss it at all.
+But, after all it doesn't make so much difference to these people, for they generally wear head resses that cover up their hair, any head For other shades of hair than black however, the dealer knows he must look elsewhere.
+The fair-haired daughters of Germany, Sweden, Norway, the Netherlands and the north of France furnish the lighter shades and the pur-white that is so valuable to the deal cs.
+Some of the pure white hair also ones from Georgia, that country of beautiful women, south of Afghanistan In Central Asia.
+All the hair that comm om the Orient, India, Japan and hina comes from the heads of men The women in those countries will part with anything else they have, WD bidding of their avaricious lord, they knowfull well that their great charm lies in their well-cared-for I-black tresses, and even the most abject want will not induce them to sell their hair.
+Chinese hair come from the combings of John Chanama'a queue.
+Dealers pay for it at about the same rate they would pay for hos bristles, somthing its 60 cents a pound.